Tafara-N/alx-backend-javascript/0x06-unittests_in_js/README.md

 Directory: 0x06-unittests_in_js
 File: 2-calcul_chai.js, 2-calcul_chai.test.js

-3. Spies
+### 3. Spies
-mandatory

 Spies are a useful wrapper that will execute the wrapped function, and log useful information (e.g. was it called, with what arguments).
 Sinon is a library allowing you to create spies.

-Let’s install Sinon with npm:
+**Let’s install Sinon with npm:**

-Create a new file named utils.js
+- Create a new file named `utils.js`
-Create a new module named Utils
+- Create a new module named `Utils`
-Create a property named calculateNumber and paste your previous code in the function Export the Utils module
+- Create a property named `calculateNumber` and paste your previous code in the function
+- Export the Utils module

+**Create a new file named `3-payment.js`:**

-Create a new file named 3-payment.js:
+- Create a new function named `sendPaymentRequestToApi`.
+The function takes two argument `totalAmount`, and `totalShipping`

-Create a new function named sendPaymentRequestToApi.
-The function takes two argument totalAmount, and totalShipping The function calls the Utils.calculateNumber function with type SUM, totalAmount as a, totalShipping as b and display in the console the message The total is: <result of the sum>
+- The function calls the `Utils.calculateNumber` function with type `SUM`, `totalAmount` as `a`, `totalShipping` as `b` and display in the console the message `The total is: <result of the sum>`

-Create a new file named 3-payment.test.js and add a new suite named sendPaymentRequestToApi:
+**Create a new file named `3-payment.test.js` and add a new suite named `sendPaymentRequestToApi`:**

-By using sinon.spy, make sure the math used for sendPaymentRequestToApi(100, 20) is the same as Utils.calculateNumber('SUM', 100, 20) (validate the usage of the Utils function)
+By using `sinon.spy`, make sure the math used for `sendPaymentRequestToApi(100, 20)` is the same as `Utils.calculateNumber('SUM', 100, 20)` (validate the usage of the `Utils` function)

-Requirements:
+**Requirements:**

-You should be able to run the test suite using npm test 3-payment.test.js Every test should pass without any warning
+- You should be able to run the test suite using `npm test 3-payment.test.js`
+- Every test should pass without any warning
-You should use a spy to complete this exercise
+- You should use a `spy` to complete this exercise

-Tips:
+**Tips:**

-Remember to always restore a spy after using it in a test, it will prevent you from having weird behaviors Spies are really useful and allow you to focus only on what your code is doing and not the downstream APIs or functions Remember that integration test is different from unit test.
+- Remember to always restore a spy after using it in a test, it will prevent you from having weird behaviors
+- Spies are really useful and allow you to focus only on what your code is doing and not the downstream APIs or functions
+- Remember that integration test is different from unit test.
 Your unit test should test your code, not the code of a different function

 Repo:
 GitHub repository: alx-backend-javascript
 Directory: 0x06-unittests_in_js
-File: utils.js, 3-payment.js, 3-payment.test.js
+File: `utils.js, 3-payment.js, 3-payment.test.js`

 ### 4. Stubs